 - 1. An extensible base class for building thinking applications with a dataflow-like programming model - 2.
 A "Task Server" that provides a simplified interface to HPC-ready workflow systems - 3.
-A high-performance queuing system communicating between tasks server(s) from thinking applications
+A high-performance queuing system communicating to tasks servers from thinking applications